Lapone Entertainment: 2023–present: Lapone Girls

 Lapone subsequently renewed Produce 101 Japan for the third season featuring female trainees under the name Produce 101 Japan The Girls.
 Premiered in October 2023, the show was produced by NTT Docomo Studio & Live, a new entertainment company formed by NTT Docomo and Yoshimoto Kogyo, and distributed by the former's streaming service Lemino.
 On February 8, 2024, Lapone established the wholly owned subsidiary Lapone Girls, focusing in developing girl groups, and signed the third season's winners Me:I as its first artist.
 Four Produce 101 Japan The Girls finalists subsequently formed the label's second girl group, Is:sue.

 From January 27 to February 2, 2025, Lapone took over Tokyo Dome City for Laposta 2025.
 On top of the main three-day concert in Tokyo Dome, Lapone artists also held fan meetings and self-produced solo concerts.
+In 2026, Lapone renewed Produce 101 Japan for the fourth season titled Produce 101 Japan Shinsekai.
+The season accepted applicants from any nationalities and global votes, resulting in 12-piece boy group Ko1keyz, who will debut in Japan and South Korea concurrently.